Limited Liability Companies Are Primarily Designed To:

 Ongoing Compliance

 While LLCs are generally easier to maintain than corporations, there are still certain ongoing compliance requirements that must be met.
 These include filing annual reports, paying taxes, and maintaining accurate records.
-It is important to stay on top of these requirements to ensure that the LLC remains in good standing and that the liability protection is not jeopardized.
+It is important to stay on top of these requirements to see to it that the LLC remains in good standing and that the liability protection is not jeopardized.

 Specific Scenarios Where an LLC is Beneficial